Prior to Broadcast

 The Commissioning Editor must ensure that the presenters selected are equipped to handle the particular demands of the live show they are presenting.

 The Commissioning Editor must ensure that the appropriate members of the production team, including researchers and, if necessary, presenter(s) are adequately briefed by a member of the Legal and Compliance Department on the regulatory issues and areas of law relevant to the programme/series.
-If appropriate, this should be achieved by means of a seminar before the programme/series goes on air set up by the Commissioning Editor responsible for the programme/series who must be present.
+If appropriate, this should be achieved by means of a training session before the programme/series goes on air set up by the Commissioning Editor responsible for the programme/series who must be present.

-Guidance notes on legal and compliance issues will generally be prepared, where appropriate, in liaison with the Commissioning Editor, summarising the legal and compliance issues and serving as an aide memoire.
-The guidance notes should set out the procedures for compliance both before transmission and during transmission, especially those concerning the provision of advance information by the production company to Channel 4 editorial and legal representatives about guests, subjects for discussion and other proposed content.
+Tailored guidance notes on legal and compliance issues will generally be prepared, where appropriate, in liaison with the Commissioning Editor, summarising the legal and compliance issues and serving as an aide memoire.
+The guidance notes should set out the procedures for compliance both before transmission and during transmission, especially those concerning the provision of advance information by the production company to Channel 4 editorial and legal representatives about guests, fair dealing, subjects for discussion and other proposed content.
 They must also include any necessary briefing of guests by the production company about requirements for the particular programme/series given its nature and time of broadcast, e.g. briefing contributors (including bands) not to use inappropriate language pre-watershed.